Program Design Elements for Powerlifting

 • Recovery

-1. Intensity — When Heavy Actually Matters
+1. Intensity: When Heavy Actually Matters

+Heavy lifting builds strength.
+But most lifters misuse it.
+They go too heavy too often, or not heavy enough when it actually counts.
+The goal isn’t to train heavy all the time.
 It’s to expose the lifter to the right level of intensity at the right time, based on:

 • Their experience